-B. Out-of-District Judges
+C. Out-of-District Judges

 Our judges have been generous in providing counsel and coaching to quartets and choruses, an outstanding way to pursue our aim of encouragement.
-A judge who is capable in this direction may work with a good many contestants, and in time most of them in his home district will have become familiar with his thinking.
+A judge who is capable in this direction may work with a good many contestants, and in time most of them in their home district or area will have become familiar with the judge's thinking.
 Appointment of out-of-district judges to score district contests will bring to contestants new viewpoints, fresh insights, and a broader picture of the categories.